 Purchasers of common stock in this offering will pay a price per share in this offering that exceeds the net tangible book value per share of our common stock.
-If you purchase shares of our common stock in this offering, you will experience immediate dilution of \$5.53 per share, representing the difference between the public offering price and our as adjusted net tangible book value per share as of September 30, 2011 after giving effect to this offering.
+Assuming that we sell 10,000,000 shares of our common stock in this offering at an assumed public offering price of \$6.14 per share (which was the last reported sale price of our common stock as reported on the NASDAQ Global Select Market on February 8, 2012), and after deducting the estimated underwriting discount and estimated offering expenses payable by us, you will experience immediate dilution of \$6.16 per share, representing the difference between our as adjusted net tangible book value per share as of September 30, 2011 after giving effect to this offering and the assumed public offering price.
 See the section entitled "Dilution" below for a more detailed illustration of the dilution you would incur if you purchase common stock in this offering.